The Crystal World (album)

 The Crystal World is an album from drone rock band Locrian.
-It was released on November 27, 2010 through Utech Records.
+It was released on November 27, 2010, through Utech Records.

 Background

 Locrian announced the release of The Crystal World on September 8, 2010.
 The press release for the album describes the album as the groups first with percussionist Steven Hess and “finds the group manipulating tones and textures that transport the listener to an apocalyptic wasteland.”
-The album was titled after JG Ballard’s novel, The Crystal World, and the lyrics were inspired by this book as well.
+The album was titled after, and the lyrics inspired by, JG Ballard’s novel The Crystal World.

+The album was remastered and reissued in June 2025 for its 15th anniversary.